-Is only valid for numbers in the operating menu (e. g.
+- Is only valid for numbers in the operating menu (e. g.
 Empty calibration, Full calibration), but not for the measured value display.
-The number of decimal places for the measured value display is defined in the Decimal places 1 to 4 parameters (page 141).

-The setting does not affect the accuracy of the measurement or the calculations.
+The number of decimal places for the measured value display is defined in the Decimal places 1 to 4 parameters (page 161). - The Decimal places menu parameter does not affect the accuracy of the measurement or the calculations.